andrewhead/StackSkim/notes/planning/rel1.md

     * What this means for Tutorons
         * Must Tutorons-style help be tied to source code?
 Could it be independent of source code?
         * Tutorons should be bi-directional.
 Explanations (APIs) → usage examples, and usage examples → explanations.
+        * Interesting questions for Tutorons aren't only "what" (i.e. what questions should be answered), but also "where", "when", and "how"---how should the explanations should be shown?
+Where should they be shown?
+When do we show them to users?
 * Categorization schemes
     * type of problem that is being solved (e.g., debugging, finding features, tracking team progress)
         * Ko et al.'s: information barrier for debugging, selection barrier for choosing software